Featured on 1nicorn

 I watched silicon arrive.

-I'm Deepak.
+I'm Deepak Bhagat.
 I have been around for every major shift in computing -- silicon, analog, the .com era, the internet, and now AI.
 I write for people who watched it all unfold and want to understand where we are now.

 Who I write for